 Over the next few months, Microsoft is planning to take down several MSN branded mobile apps from its current portfolio of software services.
 As a matter of fact, Microsoft is already in the process of deploying notices to users of its MSN Health & Fitness, MSN Travel, and MSN Food & Drink apps for the Android, iOS, and Windows mobile operating systems about its intention of shutting down some apps.

 Microsoft has just released a fresh new preview build of its Windows 10 Mobile system that comes with some new features, several fixes for existing issues, and unfortunately, a few new bugs.
 Designated as Build 10149, this preview edition of Windows 10 Mobile is the latest one rolled out by Microsoft for Windows Insiders.
+To give a bit of a background, Microsoft has been deploying new builds of Windows 10 regularly, particularly for mobile devices and desktop computers, in order to get feedback from the users.

 In introducing its next operating system, Windows 10, Microsoft had a vision to have its newest OS running on 1 billion devices in three years time by giving it away free of charge.
 But it appears that it may not be exactly for free.